mfalt/FirstOrderSolvers.jl/README.md

 The package is currently under **active development** and uses the [ProximalOperators.jl](https://github.com/kul-forbes/ProximalOperators.jl) package to do the low level projections.

 ## Installation
-To run the solvers you need to have the following packages
+To run the solvers you need to have the following package
 ```julia
 Pkg.clone("https://github.com/mfalt/FirstOrderSolvers.jl.git")
 ```